 Practice Time – 30 mins

-I spent the first 15 minutes with the new acoustic just running through where I’d left off – Em, G, D and A chords.
+I spent the first 15 minutes with the new acoustic just running through the Em, G, D and A chords.
 My fingers definitely feel rusty and the new acoustic feels much tougher to play than the ¾ electric.
 The action is higher and the strings are much heavier.
-I think my fingers have also become a little softer through lack of playing which didn’t help.
+I think my fingers have also become a little softer through lack of playing which hasn’t helped.
 My first thoughts are that I’ll replace the current strings with super light strings so that playing feels a little easier.

 Here are my notes from each chord: